Better Stack for error tracking

 Better Stack's official server is the third of four picks for error tracking, and it earns that spot from a specific angle: it ties an error spike to whether your service is actually up.
 The tools it exposes center on uptime monitoring and incidents, so its real contribution is judging whether a wave of errors is a transient blip or a user-facing outage.

-It is not a dedicated error tracker in the way the top pick is.
-There is no stack-trace grouping or release-attribution tool here.
-What it does well is the impact question that error tracking always raises next: is this error correlated with downtime, and should it become an incident.
+It is a more complete error tracking platform than its ranking suggests.
+The server ships a full error-tracking tool group: error_list_applications, error_get_application_details, error_get_error_details, error_update_error_state, and error_list_releases cover the error lifecycle, while error_create_application handles onboarding.
+What it lacks compared to the top pick is deep stack-trace grouping and release-attribution deduplication.
+What it adds is the impact question that error tracking always raises next: is this error correlated with downtime, and should it become an incident.

 How Better Stack fits

-The toolset is monitor-and-incident shaped. uptime_list_monitors and uptime_get_monitor_details show what is being watched and its current state, while uptime_get_monitor_availability and uptime_get_monitor_response_times quantify whether the spike lines up with degraded availability or latency. uptime_create_incident promotes a real problem into a tracked incident, and uptime_list_incidents, uptime_get_incident_details, uptime_get_incident_timeline, and uptime_get_incident_comments let the agent read the history and the response.
-Heartbeat tools (uptime_list_heartbeats and friends) confirm that background jobs are still reporting in.
+The toolset covers both error tracking and uptime monitoring.
+On the error side, error_list_applications and error_get_application_details inventory tracked apps, error_get_error_details pulls the specifics of an individual error, error_update_error_state resolves or mutes it, and error_list_releases ties errors to a release for regression analysis.
+On the uptime side, uptime_list_monitors and uptime_get_monitor_details show what is being watched, uptime_get_monitor_availability and uptime_get_monitor_response_times quantify degradation, uptime_create_incident promotes a real problem into a tracked incident, and uptime_list_incidents, uptime_get_incident_details, uptime_get_incident_timeline, and uptime_get_incident_comments let the agent read the history.
+Heartbeat tools confirm background jobs are still reporting in.

-Sentry is the first pick here because it is built for the error itself: capturing the exception, grouping it, and tying it to a release, which is the core of error tracking.
+Sentry is the first pick here because its stack-trace grouping and release-attribution deduplication are deeper and more purpose-built.
 Datadog spans errors alongside metrics, logs, and traces in one platform.
-Honeycomb is the match for high-cardinality debugging when you need to slice events by arbitrary attributes to find why an error fires.
-Use Better Stack alongside one of them to answer the availability-impact question, not as the primary error store.
+Honeycomb is the match for high-cardinality debugging when you need to slice events by arbitrary attributes.
+Better Stack is the pick when you want error tracking and availability monitoring in one agent loop.

 Tools you would use